MetPX/sarracenia/doc/sr_subscribe.1.rst

    HH       - the current hourly timestamp.
    *var*    - any environment variable.

-The YYYYMMDD and HH time stamps refer to the time at which the data is processed, it is not decoded or derived from the content of the files delivered.
+The YYYYMMDD and HH time stamps refer to the time at which the data is processed by the component, it is not decoded or derived from the content of the files delivered.
 All date/times in Sarracenia are in UTC.

 Refer to *source_from_exchange* for a common example of usage.
 Note that any sarracenia built-in value takes precedence over a variable of the same name in the environment.